donejs/donejs/docs/guides/setting-up.md

 ### Prerequisites

-Instead of installing Node.js from the repository we recommend using a PPA (a repostiroy maintained by a 3rd party).
+Instead of installing Node.js from the repository we recommend using a PPA (a repository maintained by a 3rd party).
 First get a copy of `curl` if you don't already have it:

 ```
 sudo apt-get install curl